Ashwina7999/Snapshot/README.md

 # Snapshot Application

-This project was created with React and other Front End Tecgnologies [Project Link](https://ashwina7999.github.io/Snapshot/).
+This project was created with React and other Front End Technologies [Project Link](https://ashwina7999.github.io/Snapshot/).

 ## Available Scripts